Fjords, Windmills, Mountains & Lakes

 Because of the length of this trip, and the number of cities & countries we visited, this blog will be organized by "City & Area Description" and not "by day".
 This will allow us to describe where we went, what we did and what we saw & enjoyed in chronological order.

-Although Copenhagen had not been a part of our initial trip plans, because we were able to obtain such a good flight deal from United Airlines, we decided to spend a few days there to explore the city.
+Although Copenhagen had not been an initial part of our trip plans, because we were able to obtain such a good flight deal from United Airlines, we decided to spend a few days there to explore the city.

 NOTE: If you are travelling to Europe using an Airline's Mileage program, you should do some research on how many points it requires to fly into various European Cities.
 As stated above, we found that Copenhagen required fewer points from the United Mileage Plus program than if we were to fly into London or Paris (for example).
 We are not aware of what other Airlines may offer, but it is likely that most will function in a similar manner.